Atlas975/Notes/Networking/Network_traits.md

 ## Header
 - Contains key details of data packets such as destination and origin IP.
 -

+## Network criteria
+- Effective communication in a network requires abiding by specific criteria:
+### Delivery
+- Data needs to arrive to correct device only
+### Accuracy
+- Data loss shouldn't occur from distortion or noise.
+### Timeliness
+- Data packets must arrive without significant delay or else they'll be dropped
+### Jitter
+- The delay in packet arrival must be consistent.

 ## Bandwidth
 - In bits per second, refers to the speed of bit transmission a medium can accommodate.
 - In hertz, refers to the range of frequencies that a medium can allow to pass.